How you can help

-No – because we do not pay you for your work, only reimburse expenses.
-If you have any concerns, then please contact your Job Centre.
+No – because we do not pay you for your volunteering, we only reimburse expenses.
+If you have any concerns, then please contact your nearest Jobcentre Plus.

-For roles based in our head office in Shrewsbury there is no requirement for a police check, because you will not be working directly with children or vulnerable adults.
-For roles based in Signal: The Hub we will require a police check, as you would be volunteering directly with members of the public, who may include adults with care and support needs.
+For roles based in our office in Shrewsbury there is no requirement for a Disclosure and Barring Service (DBS) check, because you will not be volunteering directly with children or adults with care and support needs.
+For roles based in Signal: The Hub we will be required to request a DBS check, because you would be volunteering directly with members of the public, who may include adults with care and support needs.

 Is your office accessible?

-Signal: The Hub is based in the Riverside shopping centre in Shrewsbury, which is accessible to wheelchair users.
+Signal: The Hub is based in the Riverside shopping centre in Shrewsbury, which is accessible for wheelchair users.
 The Hub’s services are based on the ground floor and this is where our volunteers are located.
-There is an inaccessible room upstairs that will be used by some staff and volunteers at break times.
+There is an inaccessible room upstairs, which is used by some staff and volunteers at break times.
 Those with mobility issues will be able to take breaks in the café on the ground floor but unfortunately there are no lift facilities to the first floor.
 Again, please contact us to arrange an interview at a site suitable to you, if required.